Kara Antonio: AFL Women's career

 Despite missing the final game, Antonio was nominated by her teammates for the AFL Players' Most Valuable Player Award, and was listed in the 2017 All-Australian team.

 Fremantle signed Antonio for the 2018 season during the trade period in May 2017.

 It was revealed Antonio signed on with the club for one year on 10 June 2021.
+She stepped down as captain on 16 November 2021.

+Antonio retired at the conclusion of the 2022 AFL Women's season 7, having played just one game in S7 due to a hamstring injury.